Br0k3N-ET3rNaL/WatchlistPlus/README.md

 ## Project Summary and Vision
 For both casual watchers and avid cinephiles, Watchlist+ aims to make keeping track of your watch history, and more, simple and straightforward.

 Watchlist+ is a web-application that will help you keep track of movies and TV shows that you've watched or those you plan to.
-With dynamic recommendations and reviews from other users, Watchlist+ will help you expand your watching horizons.
+With recommendations and reviews from other users, Watchlist+ will help you expand your watching horizons.
 Not sure if a TV show or movie is for you?
 Check out reviews from other users to help you decide.
 After a quick sign-up, all this and more can be at your fingertips.

 ## Core Features
 - Watchlist